 In a Partial Hospitalization Program, clients are not living at the treatment facility, but attend therapy sessions on a regular basis.
 This arrangement allows clients to live a normal life and have a job while getting treatment.
 Though programs vary, clients can receive 4 to 6 hours a day of therapy, 5 days a week.
 Often this treatment is an option for clients who have already attended a residential rehab.

 In an Intensive Outpatient Program, clients attend therapy sessions which generally last 3 hours a day, 3 days per week.
-IOP can involve one on one counseling and group therapy where relapse prevention skills as well as techniques of cognitive behavioral therapy, motivational enhancement therapy or dialectical behavior therapy is the focus of continuing treatment.
-The length of IOP programs differ for person to person as they start to manage a successful recovery from addiction.
+IOP can involve one on one counseling and group therapy where relapse prevention skills as well as techniques of cognitive-behavioral therapy, motivational enhancement therapy or dialectical behavior therapy is the focus of continuing treatment.
+The length of IOP programs differs for person to person as they start to manage a successful recovery from addiction.

 No matter how an addiction treatment program may be like, “recovery” is not a hard-and-fast term; it’s fluid.
 Addiction treatment can be individualized to attend each client’s particular needs, but it is the individual’s journey and focus on achieving one step at a time that will help him or her build a new sober life after treatment.
 And it is worth mentioning that, addiction is a disease that affects the most basic ways the brain works and relapse is part of the definition of the disease.
 Relapse is part of managing drug addiction, not a failure to manage it.
 That's is the reason a good portion of addiction treatment should, and generally does, focus on relapse prevention.